Sounie/python-with-postgres/README.md

 Teaching myself a little bit of Python, so here's a project with a Docker container for a postgres database to play with.

+Do the following to spin up a Postgresql database in a Docker container before running:

+docker-compose up

+Likewise, to shutdown the database:

+docker-componse down